Fluent85/Password-Generator/README.md

 # Password-Generator
 This is my first attempt at creating a password generator.
 I'm still having trouble with the JavaScript part of the assignment.
 I'm not sure if I'm assigning the correct variables to the functions I created.
+I also added some slides of the progress I've made and what it looks like with a responsive feature.